ludivinecp/Random_team/README.md

 [["Laurent", "Anthony"], ["Lucie", "Coralie"], ["Marie", "Pierre"]]
 ```

-You can also try the second script (which is in comment), it allows you to name your team.
-But you can only have 2 teams.
+You can also try the OPTION 2 (which is in comment), it allows you to name your team.
+But you can only create 2 teams.